-Further, the Trust is seeking to establish a hub for operations.
+Over the course of the next three years, Directors and Trust leaders will also seek to establish a hub for operations.
 There have been challenges in doing so in the southern area of the MAT and a decision is in place for this to move to Luton and Houghton Regis.
 We expect this to deliver economies of operation and to realise a more effective central team through co-located working where possible.